 All youth between the ages of 8 and 18 are required to attend school every day.
 When these youth fail to attend their assigned school, they are considered truant.
-Washington State law, RCW 28A.225.030, sometimes referred to as the Becca Bill, requires that school districts file truancy petitions with the Juvenile Court when students (up to the age of 17) have accumulated seven unexcused absences in one month or ten unexcused absences in an academic year.
-Superior Court supports many responses to truancy including ideas to improve early intervention, technical assistance to all schools and school districts in King County to aid in filing, community truancy board development, resource and referral assistance from case managers, and a formal, court process.
+Washington State law, RCW 28A.225.030, sometimes referred to as the Becca Bill, requires that school districts file truancy petitions with the Juvenile Court when students have accumulated seven unexcused absences in one month or not later than fifteen unexcused absences in an academic year.
+Superior Court supports many responses to truancy including ideas to improve early intervention, technical assistance to all schools and school districts in King County to aid in filing, Community Engagement Board development, facilitation of Community Attendance Support Teams (CAST), resource and referral assistance for school districts, students and families and a formal, court process.

 By the 10th unexcused absence in the school year or the 7th unexcused absence in one month, a Truancy petition must be either electronically filed with King County Juvenile Court or mailed or brought into the Juvenile Court in Seattle or the Maleng Regional Justice Center in Kent, depending on the location of the School District.
 School districts in the south end of the county -- Auburn, Enumclaw, Federal Way, Highline, Kent, Renton, Tahoma, and Tukwila -- file with the Maleng Regional Justice Center.
 School districts on the east side and northern part of the county -- Bellevue, Issaquah, Lake Washington, Mercer Island, Northshore, Riverview, Seattle, Shoreline, Skykomish, Snoqualmie Valley, and Vashon -- file with Juvenile Court in Seattle.

 - Step 1: A case number is assigned, a court file is created, and the petition is reviewed for sufficiency by the Court.